-Bolzano turned out to be another gem of a place – just lovely.
+BOLZANO TURNED OUT TO BE ANOTHER GEM OF A PLACE – JUST LOVELY.
 Our Hotel Scala was great and, hallelujah, had a pool – just what I needed to straighten out the body after a day in the saddle.
 So while Michael went off to the museum to check out ORTZI – the Ice Age Man, I spent a happy couple of hours chuckling to Bill Bryson’s Neither Here Nor There eating a stale croissant, that I found in the bottom of my pannier, with a cup of hotel room tea with a tea bag that tasted as if too was from The Ice Age.
 Sunday means that you needn’t bother to feel hungry or thirsty in this hotel because everything was closed.
 “What is a hotel for” I pointlessly asked my starving and thirsty self?

-Beautiful Bolzano, with its lovely central square lined with grand buildings, is the largest city in the South Tyrol where, once again, you are in Italy, still but it feels very Austrian.
+BEAUTIFUL BOLZANO WITH ITS LOVELY CENTRAL SQUARE AND GRAND BUILDINGS is the largest city in the South Tyrol where, once again, you are in Italy, still but it feels very Austrian.
 For a large University town it was remarkably quiet – that Sunday thing again, and we were beginning to despair of finding anywhere decent to eat.
-That’s when we noticed a boutique hotel with a roof-top garden restaurant that was open and, although we were the only customers, the nice young man who served us couldn’t have been more helpful.
+That’s when we noticed a boutique hotel with a rooftop garden restaurant that was open and, although we were the only customers, the nice young man, who served us, couldn’t have been more helpful.
 So with a glass of prosecco in one hand and a forkful of very good lasagne in the other we suddenly felt that, at last, we had arrived in Italy.
-That was after the capriosca and insalata caprese and, with all thoughts of endless pedalling quickly fading we settled on our rooftop to watch the sun setting over Bolzano with full moon rising over the mountains.
+That was after the capriosca and insalata caprese and, with all thoughts of endless pedalling quickly fading we settled on our rooftop to watch the sun setting over BOLZANO with full moon rising over the mountains.

-The next day we set off after breakfast destined for Trento on what was supposed to be a mammoth day of riding – 75 km, but we had already decided that this would be a little too much for us and took the train option for part of it – what a smart move!
+THE NEXT DAY WE SET OFF AFTER BREAKFAST DESTINED FOR TRENTO on what was supposed to be a mammoth day of riding – 75 km, but we had already decided that this would be a pedal too far and took the train option for part of it – what a smart move that was!
 It meant that we could cycle the scenic bits and avoid the not so pleasant parts that followed the autostrada – remember that this is the main route into Italy from the north, and the traffic on these large roads was horrendous.

-The last part was easy because we were on the train.
-The only difficulty was that the stations didn’t have lifts and we had to carry the bikes up and down several flights of stairs AND the bike carriage at the back of the train had a steep three stairs up to it – that’s when I tore a muscle in my shoulder trying to hurl the bike up.
+THE LAST PART WAS EASY BECAUSE WE WERE ON THE TRAIN.
+The only difficulty was that the stations didn’t have lifts and we had to carry the bikes up and down several flights of stairs to the platform AND the bike carriage at the back of the train had a steep three stairs up to it – that’s when I tore a muscle in my shoulder trying to hurl the bike up from the platform.
 Don’t ask me why you would have a specific carriage for bikes on trains and not be able to access them easily – the automatic doors didn’t help either – the bruises lasted for months!

 Standing on the steps of the cathedral, as I looked around, the mountaintops of the Dolomites formed a backdrop visible above the rooftops in every direction – just breathtaking.
 To top it off, an arts festival was in full swing and the streets were full of flowers and public art.